subvisual/subvisual.com/src/posts/2016-09-29-subvisual-weekly-10/index.md

 ---
+highlight: false
-path: /110-subvisual-weekly-10/
+path: 110-subvisual-weekly-10
 title: "Subvisual Weekly #10"
+categories:
+  - inside-subvisual
 author: summer-campers
 date: 2016-09-29
 cover: cover.jpg
+intro: We did it.
+We made it happen.
+MirrorConf is done.
 tags:
   - community
-intro: "We did it.
-We made it happen.
-MirrorConf is done."
 ---

 We did it.
 We made it happen.
 MirrorConf is done.